 Food is an essential part of life and a central part of any culture.
 Japan is well known for its sushi, curries, soups, noodles, and more.
 Japan’s penchant for courtesy and respect also plays a part in the country’s mealtime expressions.
+Learning terms for food in Japanese is essential!

 1) Gohan (meal)